 NUTRITION AND MENTAL HEALTH

 Nutritional imbalances play a critical role in mental as well as physical health.
 Many emotional and behavioral symptoms and disorders have, at their root, nutritional and biochemical imbalances that either cause or aggravate them.
-This article is a brief introduction to the major nutritional imbalances and their mental and emotional effects.
+This article is a brief introduction to some common nutritional imbalances that have mental and emotional effects.

 A solid, steady energy level is very important for the brain.
 The brain uses almost one-third of our calories.
 Any fluctuations or low levels of energy will have enormous impacts on our nervous system and emotions as well.